ivotron/popper2-paper/paper/paper.md

 Likewise, running an MPI workload inside a Singularity container on Slurm would require creating job scripts and starting the job with `sbatch`.
 Popper mitigates these environment-specific overheads by abstracting the different implementation details and provides a uniform interface that allows users to write workflows once and reuse them on different environments with tweaks to the configuration file.

-## Design Principles
+## Design Principles {#sec:principles}

 The design of Popper is based on the following principles:

+  * **Fully embrace the container-native paradigm**.
-* Every step of a workflow is executed inside containers, promoting the container-native paradigm.
+    Every step of a workflow executes inside a container.

-* Dockerfile and OCI images as lowest common denominators.
+  * **Dockerfile and OCI images as lowest common denominators**.
-All available container engines support generating OCI images from Dockerfiles, as well as importing and exporting OCI images; most support the docker registry API as well.
-These common denominators are assumed by Popper as invariants, thus achieving the previous point (an abstraction over runtimes, engines, builders and orchestrators).
+    All available container engines support generating Open Container Initiative (OCI) images from Dockerfiles, as well as importing or exporting these to other formats; most support the docker registry API as well.
+This common denominator allows Popper to abstract over runtimes, engines, builders and orchestrators.

-* As containers abstract the OS, Popper abstracts over containers.
-All container engines support generating OCI images from Dockerfile's as well as importing and exporting OCI images from a Docker registry.
-This allows Popper to behave in a container engine agnostic manner.
+    A layered view of this: OS (Linux) abstracts over hardware; containers abstract over multiple operating systems; Popper abstracts over container infrastructure (runtimes, engines, builders, orchestrators).

-* Be as lightweight as possible but not lighter.
+  * **Be as lightweight as possible but not lighter**.
     The syntax of Popper workflows can be learned in seconds and is meant to be as close to a a shell script as possible, with the exception being that every command runs inside a container.

-* It is not meant to replace existing workflow engines.
+  * **Popper YAML files codify the workflow at the highest level**.
     Popper workflows are extremely simple with a linear sequence of steps without any loops, conditionals, retries, or waits.
-It is intended to automate the highest level workflow that we currently observe in the form of README files, or documentation that explains how to compile, run, and test a software project.
+    It is intended to automate the workflow that we currently observe in the form of README files, or documentation that explains how to compile, run, and test a software project.
+In other words, Popper is not meant to replace existing, more comprehensive workflow engines such as scientific workflow engines, configuration management frameworks, or domain-specific experiment management tools; rather, the goal is to write YAML-based wrappers around them.

 ## Background